Skip to content

 • Living in a "Studio" (2) is somehow twice the value of living in a “Townhouse” (1).

 • This would be similar to estimating the coefficients for age; 20-year-old and 40-year-old respondents (40 is twice 20).
-The solution:

 • The solution is to use [[dummy variable]]s - variables with only two values, zero and one.